 School Resource Officers (SRO) are sworn police officers that act as the liaison between the police, school staff, and student body.
 A separate officer is dedicated to each of Crystal Lake’s three high schools.

-The role of the SRO is to build relationships with staff, students and parents.
-School Resource Officers actively watch for the early warning signs of school violence and take part in the conflict resolution process.
-SROs function as part of crisis intervention and response teams.
-They take incident reports and investigate criminal incidents that occur on school property.
-The SROs also participate in the Operation Click program, a safe driving program that encourages safety belt use and safe driving habits among students at all three Crystal Lake High Schools.
+The role of the SRO is to build relationships with staff, students, and parents.
+SROs actively watch for the early warning signs of school violence and take part in the conflict resolution process.
+SROs function as part of crisis intervention and response teams; they take incident reports and investigate criminal incidents that occur on school property.
+The SROs also participate in the SOAR (Student Organization Against Reckless Driving) program.

-School Resource Officers conduct presentations on various law enforcement related topics in the classroom such as crime prevention, gang activity, rules of the road, alcohol, tobacco and drug issues.
-Each of the School Resource Officers is an accredited juvenile officer, who provide on the spot intervention with our young people, assisting in the disciplinary process and mentoring of students.
-School Resource Officers are commonly utilized as an informational resource for the students and staff.
+In the classroom, SROs conduct presentations on various law enforcement related topics, such as crime prevention, gang activity, rules of the road, as well as alcohol, tobacco, and drug issues.
+Each of the SROs are accredited juvenile officers who provide on-the-spot interventions and investigate social media related complaints within schools.
+SROs are commonly utilized as an informational resource for the students and staff.